Aditya-2215/Aditya-2215/README.md

 </div>

 - 🔥 I love solving complex problems and building innovative solutions
-- 🎮 Gaming enthusiast and tech blogger in my free time
+- 🎮 Tech enthusiast and Photographer in part time.
 - 🌍 Passionate about contributing to open-source communities
 - 📚 Always exploring new technologies and frameworks
 - ☕ Coffee-driven developer who believes in clean, efficient code